swift-conductor/conductor-client-dotnet/docs/readme/workers.md

 ## Starting Workers

-You can use `WorkerHosting` to create a worker host, it requires a configuration object and then you can add your workers.
+You can use `WorkerHost` to create a worker host, it requires a configuration object and then you can add your workers.

 ```csharp
 using System;